-Here’s a run down on my favourite things to do in this culturally diverse, and surprising city:
+Here’s a run down on my favourite things to do in Melaka, a culturally diverse, and surprising city:

 - Check out the street art – wander down the river and Melaka is challenging Penang for its interesting street art, beautiful murals and impressive colours.